eminbugrasaral/unicode-slugify-latin/README.md

 ## Extra Parameters

 - replace_turkish: Replace common Turkish latin letters to be replaced with similar ascii representation.
-- unicode_pair: You can give a dictionary of unicode characters with their replacement values.
+- unicode_pairs: You can give a dictionary of unicode characters with their replacement values.
 Like: {u'\xe9', 'e'} - é will be replaced with e

 ## TODO